Joe Leonard: Championship years

 In 1971, Leonard became a full-time driver at Vel's Parnelli Jones.
 When the season started, Leonard had no sponsor on his #15 Vel's Parnelli Jones Racing PJ Colt-Ford for the season-opening pair of races, the Rafaela Indy 300 at Autódromo Ciudad de Rafaela.
 At the Phoenix 150 at Phoenix International Raceway, the car was sponsored by Johnny Lightning, the same sponsor of teammate Al Unser.
 In the first three races of the season, Leonard was a model of consistency with finishes of 6th, 3rd and 4th.
 Starting with the Trenton 200 at Trenton International Speedway, the car got sponsorship from Samsonite.

 At the Indianapolis 500, Leonard battled with teammate Unser for the lead.
 Leonard eventually led for 21 laps before retiring with a broken turbocharger.
-Leonard then got back-to-back second-place finishes at the Rex Mays Classic 150 at Wisconsin State Fairgrounds Park Speedway and the Schaefer 500 at Pocono International Raceway; in the latter Leonard battled with Mark Donohue for the win, until Leonard stretched his fuel hose during his final pit stop.
+Leonard then got back-to-back second-place finishes at the Rex Mays Classic 150 at Wisconsin State Fairgrounds Park Speedway and the Pocono 500 at Pocono International Raceway; in the latter Leonard battled with Mark Donohue for the win, until Leonard stretched his fuel hose during his final pit stop.
 Leonard won the California 500 at Ontario Motor Speedway.
 Leonard clinched the championship at the next to last race of the season, the Trenton 300 at Trenton International Speedway, with a third-place finish.

 In 1972, Leonard became part of a Super Team at Vel's Parnelli Jones with Unser and Mario Andretti.
 He originally drove the #1 Samsonite PJ Colt-Offenhauser at the season-opening Jimmy Bryan 150 at Phoenix International Raceway.
-Starting with the Trentonian 200 at Trenton International Speedway, Leonard drove a Parnelli VPJ-1-Offenhauser.
+Starting with the Trentonian 200 at Trenton International Speedway, Leonard drove a Parnelli VPJ1-Offenhauser.
 The car was originally equipped with dihedral wings on the front.
 These were eventually scrapped by the time of the Indianapolis 500.
 The team was then struggling to remain competitive with the new designs from All American Racers and Team McLaren.
 The team then got the car set up right for all three and Leonard qualified in 6th place and finished in third place.
-He had a three-race winning streak at the Michigan 200 at Michigan International Speedway, the Schaefer 500 at Pocono International Raceway and the Tony Bettenhausen 200 at Wisconsin State Fairgrounds Park Speedway.
+He had a three-race winning streak at the Michigan 200 at Michigan International Speedway, the Pocono 500 at Pocono International Raceway and the Tony Bettenhausen 200 at Wisconsin State Fairgrounds Park Speedway.
 Leonard clinched his second consecutive championship at the California 500 at Ontario Motor Speedway.